bennett39/diary/diary.md

 this budget app up quickly.
 Or, build something different in Django, like the stock trading game I made for CS50.

+(See more recent entries, I've accelerated the timeline on the budget app.)

 ## 2019-01-28